 There has also been increasing focus from investors and potential investors on the impact of oil and gas operations on the environment and communities in which oil and gas companies operate.
 As a result, certain investors may divest of any interest in oil and gas companies or the industry as a whole.
 This may further limit Alvopetro's ability to access sources of financing in the future should it be required.
 Furthermore, even where capital is available, such investors may require the implementation of more stringent policies and practices concerning environmental matters, including with respect to GHG emissions or otherwise, some of which may require the installation of emissions monitoring and measuring devices, the verification and reporting of emissions data and additional financial expenditures to comply with GHG emissions reduction requirements.
 More stringent policies and monitoring requirements may come at a significant cost and time commitment of management, which may increase the overall cost of capital and have a negative impact on future cash flows from operations and earnings.
+As further discussed in "Risk Factors - Legal and Regulatory", public statements with respect to ESG matters, including GHG emissions reduction strategies, environmental targets, or, more broadly, ESG-related goals, are becoming increasingly subject to heightened scrutiny from public and governmental authorities with respect to the risk of potential "greenwashing," i.e., misleading information or false claims overstating potential ESG benefits and are now subject to greater scrutiny as a result of the enactment of Bill C-59.
+As a result, the Corporation may face increased litigation risks from private parties and governmental authorities related to its ESG efforts which could, in turn, lead to further negative sentiment and diversion of investments.

 In addition to new and stricter standards in environmental legislation, there may be additional costs to comply with sustainability tracking and disclosure standards.
 Emissions, carbon and other regulations impacting climate and climate related matters are constantly evolving.
-In 2023 the International Sustainability Standards Board (ISSB) issued two new international sustainability disclosure standards with the aim to develop sustainability disclosure standards that are globally consistent, comparable and reliable.
-While Canada has not yet issued such standards, it is expected that these international standards could form the basis for Canadian requirements.
+In 2023 the International Sustainability Standards Board (ISSB) issued two new international sustainability disclosure standards, IFRS S1 - General Requirements for Disclosure of Sustainability-related Financial Information and IFRS S2 - Climate-related Disclosures, with the aim to develop sustainability disclosure standards that are globally consistent, comparable and reliable.
+Using these standards as a baseline, the Canadian Sustainability Standards Board has released its own two sustainability disclosure standards modified for the Canadian context, the Canadian Sustainability Disclosure Standard 1 - General Requirements for Disclosure of Sustainability-related Financial Information and Canadian Sustainability Disclosure Standard 2 - Climate-related Disclosures.
+In addition, the Canadian Securities Administrators is developing Proposed National Instrument 51-107 - Disclosure of Climate-related Matters, intended to introduce climate-related disclosure requirements for reporting issuers in Canada with limited exceptions.
 The cost to comply with new standards or any other similar disclosure standard has not yet been quantified and may be material to the Corporation.
 Alvopetro may be adversely affected if it is unable to comply with new standards.